richbruton/battleship/README.md

 # Deployment

+The code was deployed to Heroku using the follwoing steps.

+1. Sign in to Heroku

+2. Select New and Create New App

+3. App Name must be unique so this app was battleship-rb.
+For region select Europe and then Create App.

+4. In the newly created app dashboard navigate to settings.

+5. Navigate down to config vars and click on Reveal Config Vars.
+In this app there is only one to be applied.
+Set the KEY to PORT and set the value to 8000.

+6. Below Config Vars there is a Buildpacks section.
+CLick on Add buildpack.
+The first buildpack to be added is Python.
+The second buildpack to be added is node.js.
+The order of adding the buildpacks is important.

+7. At the top of the page navigate to the Deploy tab.

+8. The deployment method for this app will be GitHub, click on GitHub and sign in to connect the accounts, if they havent already been connected.

+9. Search for the repo in Github by typing battleship in the search and clicking connect.

+10. There is an option to either deploy automatically or to deploy manually.
+For this app it was decided to use manual deploy.
+Ensure that the drop down menu says main and click Deploy Branch.

+11. After the build process is complete a success message will appear with a link to your live site.

 # Credit

 - Validation function was adapted from the Love Sandwiches validation function.

 - The isdigit() method was learnt from [W3Schools](https://www.w3schools.com/python/ref_string_isdigit.asp)